-For the European small claims procedure (see article 1382 et seq of the Code of Civil Procedure) the district court and the commercial court have subject-matter jurisdiction.
-The local competence is defined according to the Brussels I Regulation).
+For the European Small Claims Procedure (see articles 1382 et seq of the Code of Civil Procedure), the district court and the commercial court have subject-matter jurisdiction.
+The local competence is defined according to the Brussels I Regulation.
 A judgment delivered under this procedure is recognised and enforceable in other member states (except Denmark) without any need for a declaration of enforceability.